Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 ---

+## 9. 🖨 Inkjet Technology

+A collection of technologies that organize
+**physical behavior, actuation, and droplet ejection** in inkjet systems
+as **causal structures required for design decision-making**.

+Rather than relying on high-fidelity simulations or empirical heuristics,
+this framework aims to enable designers to **explicitly explain
+what is being sacrificed and what is being gained** in each design choice.

+---

-## 9. Inkjet Printing — Design Trade-off Models
+## 9-1.
+Inkjet Printing — Design Trade-off Models

 Minimal physical models that visualize **fundamental trade-offs in inkjet printing systems**, such as: